 At the recent AAS meeting in Seattle, I was forced to confront an issue that I had hoped (unrealistically) would just fade away: sexual harassment.
 Although incidents occur much less frequently than in years past and every university has a policy against harassment, new victims continue to seek me out and tell me their stories.
 They know I'm chair of CSWA, may have attended our town hall, and might even read AASWOMEN.
 As much as I hate to admit it, our community appears to contain a (small) group of sexual harassers that have somehow managed to remain below the radar.

-One of these young victims, who I have been mentoring for a number of months, pleaded with me to "come out" (of a different type of closet) to AASWOMEN.
-She wanted me to admit that I am a survivor of sexual harassment.
+One of these young victims, who I have been mentoring for a number of months, pleaded with me to "come out" as a survivor of sexual harassment to AASWOMEN.
 I argued that my experience was years ago; what relevance could it have in this day and age?
 She insisted that knowing my story had helped her to deal with her own situation, and she argued persuasively that it would mean a lot to other victims too.

-It is true that I have had at least one foot out of this (different type of) closet for a while now.
+It is true that I have had at least one foot out of the shadows for a while now.
 Even the most superficial reading between the lines of my recent AASWOMEN posting entitled, "The Legacy of Anita Hill," will reveal that I was a victim of sexual harassment.
 If sharing my story could help even one young victim realize that she was not alone, would I do it?
 Should I?

 [Note: The AAS lawyers have advised me that I might be liable if I were to reveal too many details of this experience, so I will simply refer to the individual as “the harasser” and the organization where I worked at the time as “ABC” institute/university/observatory.]